lvan-ni/grow/README.md

 ## Features

-**Plant Tracking**: Add your plants and monitor their care requirements.
+- **Plant Tracking**: Add your plants and monitor their care requirements.
-**Watering & Sunlight**: Set specific watering schedules and sunlight needs for each plant.
+- **Watering & Sunlight**: Set specific watering schedules and sunlight needs for each plant.
-**Notes**: Keep custom notes for every plant, ensuring personalized care.
+- **Notes**: Keep custom notes for every plant, ensuring personalized care.
-**Upcoming**: Features in the pipeline include user profile management, watering reminders, profile sharing, and more.
+- **Upcoming**: Features in the pipeline include user profile management, watering reminders, profile sharing, and more.

 ## Tech Stack

-**Frontend**: Designed using Figma, and built on the MERN stack.
+- **Frontend**: Designed using Miro, and built on the MERN stack.
-**Backend**: Express.js with Node.js, paired with MongoDB for data management.
+- **Backend**: Express.js with Node.js, paired with MongoDB for data management.